- Report Proves “Employees Matter” to Your Bottom Line

 Words like “fair” always cover a litany of traits, so I was intrigued when I came across a journal article defining the term, in effect.
 Two business professors, Richard Posthuma of the Univ. of Texas at El Paso and Michael Campion of Purdue Univ. started with a list of 1,000 possible sources and whittled it down to find 18 relevant articles in peer-reviewed journals.
 From those they compiled a list of 20 best practices for performance reviews (PRs) that employees will consider fair.
 See the study for the complete list, but let’s discuss the ones most directly related to teams.

 To ensure the team is focusing its efforts on the priorities of your company (or “nonprofit” or “agency”), I recommend having measurable standards that follow directly from measurable company goals.
-Some should be individual goals, and each team member should also have the team goals on his or her appraisal.
+Some should be individual goals, and each team member should also have the team goals on their appraisal.
 Three of the best practices Posthuma and Campion found relate: